hschendel/aoc2025ruby/README.md

 I haven't yet rediscovered the elegance of Ruby.
 But I have understood that the Perl-ish `$ARGV` is now `ARGV` :-D

+## Day 05 - Cafeteria

+I had started building my own `Range` class until it dawned on me that I really should use Ruby's existing class.
+Of course, at first, I forgot to merge with possibly adjacent classes in the list.
+Also, having a builtin `bsearch` method for binary search in `Array` was helpful.